kahst/BirdNET-Lite/README.md

 ```

 ## Troubleshooting and Ideas
-Having trouble or have an idea?
-Submit an issue for trouble and a discussion for ideas.
+Having trouble or have an idea? *Submit an issue for trouble* and a *discussion for ideas*.
+Please do *not* submit an issue as a discussion -- the issue tracker solicits information that is needed for anyone to help -- discussions are *not for issues*.

 ## Sharing
 Please join a Discussion!! and please join [BirdWeather!!](https://app.birdweather.com)